 We will never be able to express the importance of getting preapproved for any loan, especially one for a used car.
 Walking into a dealership with a preapproval will help you not only stick to your budget, but it also lets the dealer know you’re serious about buying a car.
 Remember, do not spend more than you budgeted for.

 Thinking of paying for the used car in cash?
 Just because that sounds like a good idea doesn’t mean it is always the best strategy.
 Spending the bulk of your budget on the vehicle itself can eliminate the financial flexibility to pay for car insurance, any deductibles (should you have an untimely accident) or for any possible future vehicle repairs.
 This is where we would recommend considering low interest financing rates as an option to keep cash in your pocket, while still having that financial flexibility.

 Tip 2: Use Auto Advisors

 Auto Advisors is our trusted in-house new and used car buying program.
 As a member of Tropical Financial, this free service is there to help you avoid the stress of purchasing a new or used vehicle on your own.
-They do all the legwork, work to get you the best pricing, meet you at the dealer for a smooth delivery and are there for you from start to even after the sale.
+They do all the legwork, work to get you the best pricing, coordinate with the dealer for a smooth delivery and are there for you from start to even after the sale.
 Auto Advisors are a helpful way to purchase your next vehicle and those who use the service are eligible for lower interest rates on their auto financing.

 Tip 3: Begin the Research Process Yourself